steux/happybird/README.md

 Type `dasm out.a -f3 -v4 -oout.bin -lout.lst -sout.sym` to make the cartridge.

+# How to play it :

+You can run freely this game on Harmony cart or PlusCart, or probably any cart able to run F6 bankswitching scheme carts.

+This ROM doesn't work directly with the Stella emulator, due to false autodetection of paddle inputs.
+Run stella with :
+`stella -lc Joystick happybird.bin`

 # TODO

 - [ ] implement PlusROM version for high score registering